 All lenders will need to ensure you meet their affordability requirements.
 This will mean showing details about your income; for example, retirement income, investments or director dividends, or if you are not yet retired they’ll need your planned retirement date, forecast retirement income and pension pot value.
 If you are self-employed or have a job, then you will also need to confirm your earnings.

 While there is more choice now for older borrowers, building societies and challenger banks were among the first to start lending to those in or approaching retirement, so could be a great first port of call.
+Our quick and easy comparison tables make it easy to compare the best mortgage rates.

 Our mortgage calculator helps you to see how much your mortgage might cost you each month.